-I often use these preserved basil and olive oil cubes for quick meals like my angel hair pasta with tomatoes with herbs or my Italian American meat sauce.
+I use these basil ice cubes for quick meals like my angel hair pasta with tomatoes with herbs, polpette or my Italian American meat sauce.
 The key is to make sure you are freezing the right amount of basil in each cube that you would use in your recipes.

 Ingredients